AdobeDocs/dynamic-media-classic.en/help/application-setup.md

     * Select an encoding preset based on the resolution size and bandwidth with which you plan to play the video.
     * You can select Adaptive Video Encoding and one or more encoding presets per video.
 For example, you can encode a file for both desktop and mobile in one upload job.

-After you select **[!UICONTROL Start Upload]**, the original master video file is uploaded and encoded files are generated from the master file.
+After you select **[!UICONTROL Start Upload]**, the original primary video file is uploaded and encoded files are generated from the primary file.

 ### About encoding preset options {#about-encoding-preset-options}